Updates From The Farm

 While browsing, you’re supported by our passionate, informed, and enthusiastic team, who are experts at making recommendations for your specific planting needs.
 Purchases made at the nursery support our other programs – which work towards a regional food system built on equity, efficiency, and ecological well-being.

 Our workshops are one of our most beloved offerings.
-In 2023 to date, over 220 people have attended these workshops, learning to grow their own fruit, reduce pesticide use, and manage productive, ecologically-sound landscapes featuring perennial plants.
-Our first season of Community-Led Workshops in 2023 has drawn 85 enthusiastic participants (so far – there are still more to come!), prioritizing and uplifting the expertise of others in our regional food- and fiber-shed.
+In 2023, over 270 people attended these workshops, learning to grow their own fruit, reduce pesticide use, and manage productive, ecologically-sound landscapes featuring perennial plants.
+Our first season of Community-Led Workshops in 2023 drew almost 250 enthusiastic participants, prioritizing and uplifting the expertise of others in our regional food- and fiber-shed.
 And feedback from instructors and students has been excellent.
 As one participant in a recent fleece preparation class raved, “It was the best workshop I’ve ever attended!”

-To develop and grow the regional food system, we just completed the build of a storage freezer and blast freezer unit, as well as shared-use processing upgrades, including a Processing Facility home to anchor tenant Puget Sound Food Hub.
-Our local farm neighbors Small Acres have already processed 300 quarts of kimchi this year!
+To develop and grow the regional food system, we completed the build of a storage freezer and blast freezer unit, as well as shared-use processing upgrades, including a Processing Facility home to anchor tenant Puget Sound Food Hub.
+This year to date, Puget Sound Food Hub’s processing program has sold 14 different types of wholesale products, bringing $37,000 to the local food system.

 We’re not saying buying one fruit tree will change the entire regional food system.
 But we are hoping that it’s a small piece of a bigger picture – one in which individual actions really do contribute to the ecosystem we want to support, the food we want to grow and eat, the skills we want to learn, and the future generations we hope to support and empower.